CompVis/stable-diffusion/docs/features/CLI.md

 -I./test-pictures/bad-sketch.png          -I./test-pictures/man_with_eagle/
 ```

-You can then type "z", hit tab again, and it will autofill to "zebra.jpg".
+You can then type "z", hit ++tab++ again, and it will autofill to "zebra.jpg".

 More text completion features (such as autocompleting seeds) are on their way.